ibexa/documentation-developer/docs/api/field_type_type_and_value.md

 ## Extensibility points

-Some Field Types will require additional processing, for example a Field Type storing a binary file, or one having more complex settings or validator configuration.
+Some Field Types require additional processing, for example a Field Type storing a binary file, or one having more complex settings or validator configuration.
 For this purpose specific implementations of an abstract class `EzSystems\EzPlatformRest\FieldTypeProcessor` are used.

 This class provides the following methods: